marceldobehere/goofy-media-front/README.md

 I used parts from goofy chat 2 and other projects so mostly my black magic code.

-Also thanks for [@PossiblyExo](https://github.com/PossiblyExo) for some help with the design.
+Also thanks for [@PossiblyExo](https://github.com/PossiblyExo) for some help with the design and the unknown PFP.

 The Favicon was made by [@NoFrootLoops](https://goofy.media/smol/user/eagre_mence768).